When words collide

 ギリシャレストランの名前を教えてくれる?

 The tricky part is the “the Greek restaurant that you went to last week” part of the sentence.
-Essentially, you have a subordinate clause, which is its own verb phrase, directly modifying the Greek restaurant.
+Essentially, you have a relative clause, which is its own verb phrase, directly modifying the Greek restaurant.
 So we can take it out and break down the main verb of that clause.

 Went to last week.